ReminaO/ReminaOmar_6_04082021/README.md

 ### For The Backend :

-Run node server.
+Run `node server`.
 This should run the local server.

-The server should run on localhost with default port 3000.
+The server should run on localhost with default `port 3000`.

 ### For the Frontend :

-Run npm start.
-This should both run the local server and launch your browser.
+Run `npm start`.
+This should launch your browser.

-If your browser fails to launch, or shows a 404 error, navigate your browser to http://localhost:8080.
+If your browser fails to launch, or shows a 404 error, navigate your browser to `http://localhost:8080`.

 The app should reload automatically when you make a change to a file.